As-Built Surveys in Miami

 Local Expertise

-Why Miami Properties Need Professional As-Built Surveys
+Why Do Miami Properties Need Professional As-Built Surveys?

-With $450,000 median home values and Moderate growth growth, Miami property owners rely on certified as-built surveys for real estate transactions and development compliance.
+With $463,000 median home values and Moderate growth growth, Miami property owners rely on certified as-built surveys for real estate transactions and development compliance.

-Our team of licensed Professional Surveyors and Mappers (PSM) serves Miami-Dade County's 1,898 square miles, from Miami to surrounding communities.
+Our licensed Professional Surveyor and Mapper (PSM) serves Miami-Dade County's 1,900 square miles of land area, from Miami to surrounding communities.
 We coordinate with the Regulatory and Economic Resources (RER) and local recording offices to ensure your survey meets all county requirements.

 Miami Survey Challenges